 www.flickr.com user RobRyb

 Bandhavgarh, also in Madhya Pradesh, is best known for its spectacular setting, as well as having the highest concentration of tigers in any park in India.
 The park features dense green valleys and rocky hill terrain, with an ancient fort built on 800 meter (2,624 ft) high cliffs.
 Although it's relatively difficult to reach, this park offers the best chance of seeing tigers.
-Elephants are also available for tiger tracking and safaris.
+However, it's one of the most expensive national parks to visit.

-Ranthambore is a fascinating blend of history and nature.
+Ranthambore, in Rajasthan, is a fascinating blend of history and nature.
 Inside the park is a formidable fort that was built in the 10th century and coveted by many rulers due to its strategic position between north and central India.
 The park itself is characterized by rocky plains and steep cliffs.
 It supports a diverse range of flora and fauna, including around 30 tigers.
-This park is very popular due to its proximity to Delhi and the fact that tigers are relatively easy to spot here.
+This park is very popular due to its proximity to Delhi and the fact that tigers are relatively easy to spot there.
+However, the park's popularity has resulted in overcrowding and mismanagement of safaris

 www.flickr.com user Frances Voon